 The objective of the Lansdowne Classic Series is to create and maintain a level playing field for those wishing to race genuine (and faithful replicas) of pre 1963 Group 1 and 2 machines without encountering the modern short stroke, lightweight faired missiles that predominate in classic racing.

-This is with the intention of recreating as far as possible the sight, sounds and spirit of racing in the 1950’ and early 1960’s for both rider and spectator alike, while at the same time maintaining a viable event for the host club/circuit.
+This is with the intention of recreating as far as possible the sight, sounds and spirit of racing in the 1950s and early 1960s for both rider and spectator alike, while at the same time maintaining a viable event for the host club or circuit.
 Both riders and machines must be registered and approved by the organisers.

 The history of The Lansdowne